 Gardens at NYCHA

-GrowNYC, in partnership with the Castle Hill, Bushwick, and Melrose Houses, is building and cultivating green spaces at New York City Housing Authority (NYCHA) residences.
-We are creating hubs for community, safety, and inclusion.
-Gardens at NYCHA is operated with a community-first approach, focusing on the garden space and growing together using community input, events, virtual support, and access to educational materials.
+GrowNYC, in partnership with the Castle Hill, Bushwick, Melrose and Pelham Parkway Houses, is building and cultivating green spaces in New York City Housing Authority (NYCHA) residences and low income communities.
+Creating hubs for community, safety, and inclusion, the Gardens at NYCHA program operates with a community-first approach, focusing on the garden space and growing together using community input, events, virtual support, and access to educational materials.

 -